DiegoGorgazzi/javascript-calculator/README.md

 This is a challenge project from freeCodeCamp (FCC) which consists in building an App from scratch.
-The App is a drum simulator a.k.a. drum machine.
+The App is a JavaScript React Calculator.

 Here's my working version (including the testing suite from FCC): https://react-calculator-diego.firebaseapp.com/